kyma-project/kyma/docs/operation-guides/50-kiali-grafana.md

 ## Prerequisites

 - You have defined the kubeconfig file for your cluster as default (see [Kubernetes: Organizing Cluster Access Using kubeconfig Files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/)).
-- To expose the services securely with OAuth, you have a registered OAuth application with one of the [supported providers](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/oauth_provider#github-auth-provider).
+- To expose the services securely with OAuth, you must have a registered OAuth application with one of the [supported providers](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/oauth_provider#github-auth-provider).

 ## Access Kiali and Grafana